loiclefevre/api-days-2025/README.md

 ### Demo #08 - JSON data transformation that can be used to modify JSON Schemas in SQL

 This [demo](./08-demo_json_schema_transformation.sqlnb) shows which SQL functions can be used to apply modifications to a JSON Schema.
 It also shows an example of bundling 3 JSON Schemas into one using SQL.

+### Demo #09 - JSON Schema generation with additional database metadata

+This [demo](./09-demo_json_generation_with_additional_database_metadata.sqlnb) shows how the database dictionary/metadata can be used to provide richer JSON Schema generated from database objects.
+We'll see an example where database annotations (table and columns), edition, data redaction policy, and other session related context can be used to modify generated JSON Schemas.